Shimady563/cofee-shop-app/README.md

 A web application of a coffee shop.
-User can register which allows to view and change his username and password, view coffee shop menu, save preferred menu items to favorites for easy access and read the news about the coffee shop and it's offerings.
+User can register which allows to view and change his username and password, view coffee shop menu, save preferred menu items to favorites for easy access and read the news about the coffee shop and coffee related topics.

 ## Future plans